 A couple of weeks ago I shared my interest in magic and a little bit about my magic related history.
-Touching upon how my Dad encouraged me with learning and performing tricks etc. Well my hobby also crosses over into my daytime job as a sign maker.
-Again whats started off with my Dad has passed onto myself.
+Touching upon how my Dad encouraged me with learning and performing tricks etc. Well, my hobby crossed over into my daytime job as a sign maker.
+This week I’be been making signs for Magic Box Newcastle.

 About 25 years ago, my Dad was asked to provide a sign for Magicbox’s new store on Percy Street.
 The sign was huge Black acrylic panels with the Letters in brightly coloured boxes.
 As my Dad loved to push clichés, I think it also had a rabbit, possibly in a box too.
 Which to be fair does say magic shop.
 About 10 years ago I was then asked to update the shop fascia and created new signs for them.
 Which also reignited my interest in Magic.

-There is something amazing when you perform a trick that you have practiced so many times.
-Everything goes to plan and any gimmickry / trickery is invisible.
-You create a moment that for a moment leave someone confused / baffled, but generally leaves them amazed, humoured and entertained.
-Needless to say I used to spend a lot of money on Magic from Magicbox’s Website.
+There is something amazing when you perform a trick that you have practised so many times.
+Everything goes to plan and any gimmickry/trickery is invisible.
+You create a moment that for a moment leave someone confused/baffled, but generally leaves them amazed, humoured and entertained.
+Needless to say, I used to spend a lot of money on Magic from Magicbox’s Website.

 Magicbox Newcastle – New Store Opening Night